-The ReliabilityFirst board has approved a \$250,000 increase in the operating reserve for 2016 to restore reserves to the historical amount of \$1,000,000.
+The ReliabilityFirst Board has approved a \$250,000 increase in the operating reserve for 2016 to restore the operating reserve to the historical amount of \$1,000,000.
 This level of operating reserve is consistent with ReliablityFirst policy and is believed to be appropriate for any unbudgeted and unexpected expenditures of the organization.
-The working capital reserve funded by penalty sanctions and projected working capital remaining at the end of the current 2015 fiscal year will be utilized in future years to stabilize assessments.